godwokenrises/godwoken-doc/docs/withdraw_lightGodwoken.md

 title: Withdrawal Demo
 ---

-This guide shows how to withdraw assets from Godwoken to CKB with [Light Godwoken](https://github.com/zhangyouxin/light-godwoken) that is a demo UI for depositing and withdrawing assets to Godwoken.
+This guide shows how to withdraw assets from Godwoken to CKB with [Light Godwoken](https://github.com/zhangyouxin/light-godwoken), a demo UI for depositing and withdrawing assets to Godwoken.

 ## Implementation of Assets Withdrawal